horwardL/Face-Detection-Recognition/README.md

 # Face-Detection-Recognition

-webcame face detection and recognition
+picture/webcame face detection and recognition

 libary used: